2016 Toyota/Save Mart 350

 The 2016 Toyota/Save Mart 350 was a NASCAR Sprint Cup Series stock car race held on June 26, 2016 at Sonoma Raceway in Sonoma, California.
 Contested over 110 laps on the 1.99 mi road course, it was the 16th race of the 2016 NASCAR Sprint Cup Series.

 The race had 12 lead changes among different cautions and 4 cautions for 10 laps.
 This was three-time series champion Tony Stewart's 49th and final career victory.

 Background

 Layout of Sonoma Raceway, the track where the race was held.

 Sonoma Raceway, formerly Sears Point Raceway and Infineon Raceway is a 2.52 mi road course and drag strip located on the landform known as Sears Point in the southern Sonoma Mountains in Sonoma, California, USA.
-The road course features 12 turns on a hilly course with 160 feet of total elevation change.
-It is host to one of only two NASCAR Sprint Cup Series races each year that are run on road courses (the other being Watkins Glen International in Watkins Glen, New York).
-It is also host to the Verizon IndyCar Series and several other auto races and motorcycle races such as the American Federation of Motorcyclists series.
-Sonoma Raceway continues to host amateur, or club racing events which may or may not be open to the public.
-The largest such car club is the Sports Car Club of America.

 Entry list

 The preliminary entry list for the race included forty-one cars and was released on June 3, 2016, at 12:29 pm ET.